If you live in Wisconsin, you know it’s tick season.

 Without this circular rash, Lyme disease diagnosis can be challenging.
-Sometimes the symptoms are obvious within 3 days, at other times it may be more than a month before the symptoms appear.
+Sometimes the symptoms are obvious within three days; at other times, it may be more than a month before the symptoms appear.
 Each stage of the disease causes a different set of symptoms.

 Three days to four weeks after a tick bite:

 - An expanding circular rash